When should I start working on an application?

 I am changing fields.
 Should this be addressed in the training plan?

 If you are changing or have recently changed fields, your grades and other indicators of your abilities and performance may point to a steep learning curve in the new field.
 If so, it is recommended that your sponsor address this directly in your training plan.
 Determine and directly address any need for additional time to complete your course of training.
 Obtain a commitment from your sponsor and/or your department chair to fund any additional training needs beyond your period of eligibility.
 Make sure you document your institutional commitment.

 How can I determine the remaining period of my eligibility for postdoctoral funding?

 Identify a NIDA Program Official who can lead you through this process.
 The individual postdoctoral awards (F32) and postdoctoral training on an institutional research training grant (T32) both count towards the total three years eligibility of for a postdoctoral National Research Service Award, also known as a NRSA.

 In the training plan, how should I determine what courses I should take and how should this information be presented?

-In addition to your required and elective courses, if you have weaknesses in areas for which you could take a course etc., this is an important addition to your training plan, but be careful that the timing allows you to remedy the weakness before you will need to use what you have learned.
+In addition to your required and elective courses, if you have weaknesses in areas for which you could take a course, etc., this is an important addition to your training plan, but be careful that the timing allows you to remedy the weakness before you will need to use what you have learned.
 You should identify specifically any courses, workshops, and symposia you will take by title.
-Refer the reader to specific references (such as a seminar schedule) in the appendix.
+Refer the reader to specific documents (such as a seminar schedule) in the appendix.

 Do I need a course in substance abuse?